mobilemind/js2uri/README.md

 1.1.1 January 7, 2013 - fix issue reading/setting `noLastSemicolon:` and `forceLastSemicolon:`.

-1.1.2 January 8, 2013 - add more tests, resolve issues with `appendVersion: false` and `customVersion:`.
+1.1.2 January 8, 2013 - add more tests, resolve issues with `appendVersion:false` and `customVersion:`.

+1.2.0 January 9, 2013 - add more tests, add `entityEncode:` option for encoding '<', '>' and '&'.

 ## License
 Copyright (c) 2012, 2013 Tom King